Learn to Speak Alaskan

 Learn to “Speak Alaskan”

 Alaska is unique in every way – it even has its own vocabulary.
-We offer you a guide to some of Alaskan words and saying, ancient and recent, known only to those who inhabit Alaska.
-Study these Alaskan terms and you just might convince the locals that you are a true “sourdough.”
+We offer you a guide to some of Alaska language tips, the state’s ancient and recent words and sayings known only to those who inhabit Alaska.
+Study these Alaska terms and you just might convince the locals that you are a true “sourdough.”

 Alcan: The Alaska Highway, also "Alaska-Canadian Highway," or "Al-Can Highway," runs form Dawson Creek, British Columbia to Fairbanks, Alaska via Whitehorse, Yukon.
 It is 1,523 miles, or 2,451 kilometers, long.
 Also see: Pave Your Own Path On Alaska’s Highways.

-Cheechako: The Alaskan term for someone who is new to the country.
+Cheechako: The term for someone who is new to the country.
 A "tenderfoot" or "green horn."

 Denali: Literally translating to the "High One" or the "Great One," Denali is the name given to the massive peak also known as Mt.
 McKinley by the Athabascan native people.
 Congress officially changed the name of Mt.
 McKinley National Park to Denali National Park in the Alaskan Lands Act in 1980.